 Performance is action: it is seen as a process and “not a result that appears at a point in time” (Baird, 1986).
 While performance results are merely the outcome of action, performance action is understood in terms of the means, processes, skills, and qualities used to achieve those results.

 The three-pronged perception of performance is reflected in the analysis by Solle and Rouby (2003), who consider that performance is built over time and through collective action.
-It reflects both success, the result of an action, and the action itself.
+It reflects both successes, the result of an action, and the action itself.
 It is the optimal result obtained through the most effective and efficient use of the resources deployed.

 Due to the influence of owners in the decision-making process (Saulquin & Schier, 2007), performance has long been viewed as a one-dimensional concept, measured solely by profit.
 From this perspective, performance measurement aimed solely to create value for shareholders.
 It was therefore unsurprising that company management focused on this value creation and how to manage it.
 However, this financial-based logic has been widely criticised in existing literature (Berland & Dohou-Renaud, 2007; Bouquin, 2004; Lebas, 1995) as it fails to consider the various stakeholders involved in a company's development, such as managers, employees and customers.
 In order to gain a better understanding of the concept of performance, authors such as Kalika (1995), Kaplan and Norton (1992 and 1993) and Morin et al. (1994) have proposed a broader view of results.
 They suggest incorporating various indicators, such as product or service quality, employee engagement, work climate, productivity and customer satisfaction.
 The meaning of performance is relative and varies depending on the nature of the performance being studied and the approach taken (perception or evaluation) (Akrich, 2006).